VedPatel2811/VedPatel2811/README.md

 ## 🚀 About Me

-I'm a passionate **Software Developer** currently pursuing an **Advanced Diploma in Computer Engineering Technology – Computing Science**.
+I'm a passionate **Software Developer** with an **Advanced Diploma in Computer Engineering Technology – Computing Science**.
 I love exploring new technologies, solving challenging problems, and continuously improving my skills.

 ## 🔧 Tech Stack